MattJohns/ImageBook/README.md

 ## Error Log
 If the book is not loading, please check the error log for any messages.
 If there is an image missing the book will not load and will not display an error to the user in-game.
-It will only write error messages to the log file which can be found in your logs folder in the minecraft directory, under the name 'fml-client-latest.log' .
+It will only write error messages to the log file which can be found in your logs folder in the minecraft directory, under the name `fml-client-latest.log` .

 Search for any messages from 'ImageBook' within that file to find where the error is occuring.
 Please contact me if you are not able to understand the error message.